 With wing tattoos, you can get one on both arms, starting from the shoulders, to make it look like they belong to you.
 These can even stretch across your back if you’re looking to make them large and detailed.
 Otherwise, wing tattoos are also commonly placed on the bicep or the back of the forearm, in these locations, however, they’re usually just on one arm instead of both.

-Tribal Arm Tattoos
+Tribal Arm Tattoo

 Tribal tattoos come in many different patterns and designs.
 They originate from ancient times and can be dated back over 5000 years.
 These tattoos are something that you could get if it has sentimental meaning to you.
 Nowadays these tattoos combine the style of origin tribes with modern features and usually have very expressive designs.
 If you’re wanting this style of tattoo, do your research.
-The origin tattoos have deep meaning behind them, so find out which one you can relate to.

 Name Tattoos on Arm